Louis Ignarro

 Louis Joseph Ignarro (born May 31, 1941) is an American pharmacologist.
 For demonstrating the signaling properties of nitric oxide, he was co-recipient of the 1998 Nobel Prize in Physiology or Medicine with Robert F. Furchgott and Ferid Murad.

 Currently, he is professor emeritus of pharmacology at the UCLA School of Medicine's department of molecular and medical pharmacology in Los Angeles, which he joined in 1985.
 Before relocating to California, he was a professor of pharmacology at Tulane University School of Medicine, New Orleans, for 12 years.
 Ignarro has also previously worked as a staff scientist, research department, for the pharmaceutical division of CIBA-GEIGY Corporation in New York.

 Ignarro has published numerous research articles.
 He received the Basic Research Prize of the American Heart Association in 1998.
 This was in recognition of his outstanding contributions to the advancement of cardiovascular science.
 That same year, he was inducted into the National Academy of Sciences and the following year, into the American Academy of Arts and Sciences.
 Because nitric oxide is indirectly involved in the action of this drug, he is sometimes referred to as the "Father of Viagra".

 He is the founder of the Nitric Oxide Society, and founder and editor-in-chief of Nitric Oxide Biology and Chemistry.
 Ignarro holds a B.S. in pharmacy, Columbia University, 1962, and a Ph.D. in pharmacology, University of Minnesota, School of Medicine, 1966.
 He also received a postdoctoral fellowship in chemical pharmacology from National Institutes of Health in 1968.
 He is a member of the scientific committee of Nicox, a French pharmaceutical company, a member of the Board of Directors of Antibe Therapeutics, a Canadian drug discovery company, a member of the Board of Directors of Operation USA, a non-profit organization, and is past member of the Nutritional Advisory Board for Herbalife, a multi-level marketing company.

 Personal life

 Louis J. Ignarro was born in 1941 in Brooklyn, New York.
 His parents were Italian immigrants and his father was a carpenter in Torre del Greco, near Naples.
 Ignarro grew up in Long Beach, New York, which is a suburb of New York City on the south shore of Long Island.
 Ignarro received his first chemistry set as a gift at the age of 8.

 Ignarro is married to anesthesiologist Dr. Sharon Ignarro and lives in Beverly Hills, California.
-He is an avid cyclist and marathoner, having completed 13 marathons.
+He is an avid model railroader, cyclist, and marathoner, having completed 13 marathons.
 Ignarro has published multiple books for lay audiences about health and wellness focusing on the benefits of increasing nitric oxide production.
 He is a frequent public speaker on these and related topics.